 Considered together, the wide-ranging photographs included in Innocence II reintroduce past notions of alchemy, nostalgia, life, and death to the more fast-paced image culture of today.
 Ethridge expands the parameters of portraiture to include self-appropriation, temporal meditation, science, and disguise.
 Whether alluding to the black mirror of the iPhone screen, with a scaled-up image of Kellyanne Conway in mid-sentence, or depicting himself as pregnant, the “essence” Ethridge captures is one of intentional multiplicity, of the concurrence of many truths and non-truths.

-1Roland Barthes, Camera Lucida (New York: Hill and Wang, 2010), 9.
-Originally published in 1980 by Editions du Seuil, France, as La Chambre Claire.
+1Roland Barthes, Camera Lucida (New York: Hill and Wang, 2010), p.
+9; originally published in 1980 by Éditions du Seuil, Paris, as La chambre claire.

 Artwork © Roe Ethridge